bahuljain/Kernelized-Logistic-Regression/README.md

 # Kernelized Logistic Regression
 Three flavors of gradient descent learning using a Kernel Function on high dimensional dataset...

-For more details about the implementation refer to Problem 5 of the Homework3.pdf file.
+For more details about the implementation refer to Problem 5 of the Homework 3.pdf file.

 The three flavors of gradient descent implemented are: